engineering87/dotnet-design-patterns/README.md

   - Pressure to deliver quickly, leading to sub-optimal architectural designs.
   - Poor understanding and ineffective communication among team members.
   - Spread of poor design practices, causing numerous bugs and making new code integration challenging.

+## .NET and Design Patterns
+The .NET platform, especially with C#, offers rich language features (like delegates, LINQ, async/await, and dependency injection) that make many design patterns more expressive and efficient to implement.
+Patterns like Dependency Injection, Singleton, Factory, and Observer are commonly used in .NET-based enterprise solutions and are well-supported by frameworks like ASP.NET Core and libraries like `Microsoft.Extensions.*`
+In this repository, each pattern is demonstrated using idiomatic C# to reflect best practices in the .NET ecosystem.

 ## Repository Layout
 Each design pattern category has its own directory and each pattern inside has its own folder, its description and its source code.